 Policy 18.5B.1.
-Development within a CRA may meet its obligation to preserve no less than 25% of the native upland habitat present on the development site, as required by CGMP Policies 2.2B.1, 9.1G.6., and 9.1G.7., by preserving native upland habitat off-site at another location in Martin County.
+Development within a CRA may meet its obligation to preserve no less than 25% of the common native upland habitat and 25% of the total upland area when special upland habitat is present on the development site, as required by CGMP Policies 2.2B.1, 9.1G.6., and 9.1G.7., by preserving native upland habitat off-site at another location in Martin County.
 Native upland habitat may be preserved at another location in the following manner and subject to each of the following conditions:

-- (1) ownership of the land shall be transferred to Martin County or a conservation easement on private land benefitting Martin County shall be recorded in the County property records: - (2) the off-site habitat shall be part of a sustainable preserve system; - (3) the off-site habitat shall be the same habitat type, shall have the same or better habitat value, and be roughly equivalent or larger in area, taking into account relative habitat values, as the habitat present on the development site; and, - (4) An off-site transfer of the obligation to preserve native upland habitat, pursuant to this policy, shall not be permitted if the required on-site preserve area equals or exceeds acre or if the habitat contains plants or wildlife which is listed as endangered, threatened or of special concern.
+- (1) Ownership of the land shall be transferred to Martin County or a conservation easement on private land benefitting Martin County shall be recorded in the County property records. - (2) The off-site habitat shall be part of a sustainable preserve system. - (3) The off-site habitat shall be the same habitat type.
+Off-site common habitat can be substituted for on-site common habitat.
+Off-site rare habitat can be substituted for on-site rare or common habitat.
+The off-site preserve area shall be roughly equivalent or larger in area, taking into account relative habitat values, as the habitat present on the development site. - (4) An off-site transfer of the obligation to preserve native upland habitat, pursuant to this policy, shall not be permitted if the required on-site preserve area equals or exceeds one acre or if the habitat contains plants or wildlife which are listed as endangered, threatened or of special concern; and, - (5) Existing preserve areas on previously developed sites cannot be transferred off-site unless and until LDR are adopted to govern that process.